elastic-rs/elastic/contributing/getting-started.md

 There hasn't been much effort put into abstracting these dependencies at this stage, and `elastic` can't stabilise until these libraries and a few others do.

-### Branches

-The `master` branch should always be just about current with what's released on `crates.io`.
-Any non-breaking changes will be merged straight into `master` and released.

-The `vNext` branch is where breaking changes for upcoming releases are collected.
-Once we're ready for a new breaking release, we'll merge `vNext` into `master` and push out a new release.

-If you'd like to work on a new feature, base off `master`, unless you depend on code that's already in `vNext`.
-If the feature can be implemented in a non-breaking way then we'll merge it in to `master` for you.
-If it can't then we'll merge it in to `vNext`.

 ### Methodology

 The following is a simple set of guidelines that the codebase should follow.
 It's mostly a reminder to ourselves and not a hard set of rules.